irilenia/irilenia.github.io/_pages/about.md

 About me
 ========
 I am a true science mongrel.
 My background is a mixture of Chemistry, Computer Science and Bioinformatics.
-When I'm not doing research, marking or filling in workload sheets, I spend time on things I'm usually not very good at (mostly running, mostly very slowly).
+When I'm not doing research, marking or filling in workload sheets, I spend time on things I'm either too slow or lack talent for.

 The Nobeli Lab